Amir Sayoud: 2010: Loan to Al Arabi

 On 26 January 2010, Sayoud was loaned out by Al-Ahly to Kuwaiti-side Al Arabi until the end of the season.
 He made six league appearances, scoring one goal.
 During his time with the club, he also helped Al Arabi reach the final of the 2010 Kuwait Crown Prince Cup where they lost to Kuwait SC.

 2010–2011: Return to Al-Ahly

 At the end of the season, Sayoud returned to Al-Ahly where he received the number 31 shirt.
 On 4 November 2010, Sayoud played his second match for Al-Ahly against ENPPI Club as a substitute for Hossam Ghaly at the half-time.

 2011: Loan to Al-Ismaily

 On 15 September 2011, Sayoud was loaned out to Ismaily SC until the end of the season.
 On 20 September 2011, Sayoud made his debut for Ismaily as a second-half substitute in an Egyptian Cup match against Beni Suef, providing an assist for Mohamed Abougrisha on the 4th goal in a 4–0 Ismaily win.

 In September 2012, Sayoud went on trial with German 2.Bundesliga side MSV Duisburg.

 In July 2015, Sayoud signed with newly promoted Algerian Ligue Professionnelle 1 club DRB Tadjenanet.

+Saudi Arabia

+On 8 July 2023, Sayoud joined Al-Raed on a free transfer from Al-Tai.

+On 26 August 2025, Sayoud joined Al-Hazem following Al-Raed's relegation.